What is total hip

 replacement surgery?

 For your peace of mind routine THR is a fixed-price which includes the initial assessment and x-rays and post-surgery support from our team.
-Furthermore we are so confident of our surgical success rates that we offer a surgical guarantee after routine THR surgery: in the unlikely event your dog suffers a complication after surgery we will manage this free-of-charge (T&Cs apply).
+Furthermore we are so confident of our surgical success rates that we offer a surgical guarantee after routine THR surgery: in the unlikely event your pet suffers a complication after surgery we will manage this free-of-charge (T&Cs apply).
 We do not know of any other specialist centre in the south east that offers such good value.

 Why Moores Ortho?